gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/notes.md

 - Where to keep (binder links, html docs) and where to remove versioned releases (datasets, tutorials)
 - Keep links to nobtebooks and scripts for each notebook at the top of the html pages
 - Remove gammapy download notebooks and gammapy download scrips?
-- Display the collection of tutorials as a gallery
+- Display the collection of tutorials as a gallery and re-structure groups?
 - Improve speed execution of some notebooks
 - Execute python code found in RST pages?
 - Problems found diffing nbs with widgets